Post-Traumatic Stress Disorder (PTSD)

-- We try to understand how PTSD affects him/her and their perception of life.
+- We try to understand how PTSD affects them and their perception of life.

-- We then create strategies that allow him/her to move beyond their limitations so they can achieve their goals.
+- We then create strategies that allow them to move beyond their limitations so they can achieve their goals.

 As with every experience and disorder there is a spectrum, and PTSD can be understood from multiple viewpoints.

-PTSD is considered to be a response of the psyche to protect the individual from that which he/she intuits would cause total disorganization or breakdown in their ability to function.
+PTSD is considered to be a response of the psyche to protect the individual from that which they intuit would cause total disorganization or breakdown in their ability to function.
 This powerful and reliable defense results in the mind’s complete disassociation from the experience of the trauma.

 The difficulty arises if this disassociation mechanism becomes more generalized, as the individual seems to progressively become sensitized to stress.
 The frequency of dissociation may increase to a point where communicating with others becomes difficult as well as disconnecting them from their own feelings and, therefore, themselves.